mox386/VidUploadServer/README.md

 	8.)
 On the right, click 'Creat new Client ID'.
 The application type is 'Installed Application', select 'Other'.
 	9.)
 Download the json file and put it into a folder on the thumb drive named for the channel.

 After this file is in the channel folder on the thumb drive.
-Plug it into the Raspberry Pi and run the following commands.
+Plug it into the Raspberry Pi and run the NewChannel command.
 If you happen to have any doubts about the json file that you downloaded (because developers move stuff around all the time) the file should contain a 'client_secret' that is 25 characters long and a 'client_id' that is 73 charaters long. 'client_id' should end with apps.googleusercontent.conf'.

-After downloading the git (commands above) run the installation

 	cd ~/VidUploadServer
-	./install

-The install script will give copious feedback on actions taken, and will go through the setup.
+	./NewChannel

 A link to a google consent webpage from step 6 above will be generated.
 However, since we are running a headless raspberry pi it will not display on the pi, copy paste, type, or otherwise move this authorization link to another computer where you can accept.

-To add secondary channels obtain the json file as above, run 'NewChannel', and go through the consent link steps again.

-	cd ~/VidUploadServer
-	./NewChannel
+Just in case you need the link, it will be placed in a file in the channel folder.

-If you get interrupted in the process of verification, but did obtain the code run its okay.
+The link will generate a verification code that needs to be pasted (or otherwise inserted) into the raspberry pi to confirm the authorization.
+If you get interrupted in the process of verification, but did obtain the verification code its okay.
 Run the GoogAuth script inside the channel folder.
-Then put the verification code in (<channel_name> should be replaced by your folder/channel name).
+Then put the verification code in (<channel_name> should be replaced by your folder/channel name on the thumb drive).

 	cd ~/VidUploadServer/youtube/<channel_name>
 	./GoogAuth